 Strategic Plan Enrollment Target

-To facilitate the goals of the plan, university total headcount enrollment will grow to 32,000 students by fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.
+To facilitate the goals of the WSU Strategic Plan, university total headcount enrollment will grow to 32,000 students by Fall 2025, which will include growth in the number of matriculated degree-seeking students to 18,700.

 An Equity Framework